ccamara/pest-project/content/post/2020-11-13-visualizing-emergency-active-travel-funds-allocations/index.md

   </figure>
 </div>

+Our next step will be to conduct a series of in-depth case studies for a selection of authority areas which will include site visits and interviews with key actors.
+We have selected Oxfordshire (where our institution is based) and the four case areas used for the [Understanding Walking and Cycling study](https://pest-project.org/publication/pooley-2011-understanding-waking-cycling/) (Lancashire, Leeds, Leicestershire and Worcestershire).

 [^data-source]: You can [check the data source here](https://docs.google.com/spreadsheets/d/e/2PACX-1vTYSfTrLj5TpExh8d-MTo9BaDb2L1Jc2Gg1E-uGolVkbenHa0z7-0JVITzhHFlZRo3YgDNP7bLOFv4j/pubhtml), which in turn is a copy of the [values provided by DfT](https://www.gov.uk/government/publications/emergency-active-travel-fund-local-transport-authority-allocations/emergency-active-travel-fund-total-indicative-allocations)
 [^Regions-UK]: Source: https://en.wikipedia.org/wiki/Subdivisions_of_England#Hierarchical_list_of_regions,_counties_and_districts